 San Sebastian Hotels

-We didn’t book a hotel ahead of time in San Sebastian – and when we arrived, our preferred accommodations had no vacancy.
-We ended up staying in the Gros neighborhood (east of the Old Town) at Hotel Arrizul Congress, which turned out to be a great choice, as it was an entire apartment.
+In San Sebastian, we stayed in the Gros neighborhood (east of the Old Town) at Hotel Arrizul Congress.
+We felt it was a lucky choice, as we hadn’t booked early and ended up with an entire apartment, that was modern and clean.
 You can search for other San Sebastian hotels on Booking.com.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.